 For purposes of computing time for expunging records under this Section, only time in pay status, Workers' Compensation, and military leave shall be counted.

-The Employer may remove such documents prior to the expiration of the respective period, at the employee's request, and at the sole discretion of the Employer.
+The Employer designated Employer representative may remove such documents prior to the expiration of the respective period, at the employee's request, and at the sole discretion of the Employer.

 CONTRACTING AND SUB-CONTRACTING